mingus4/ConDBnector/README.md

 # ConDBnector

 The Python interface to all of the popular and known databases.
 Single library that offers connection to all kinds.
+That in fact, a singleton pattern with a connection to the most used and popular dbms.
+E.g. OracleDB, MySQL, Microsoft SQLServer, Postgresql, DynamoDB, MariaDB, Splunk, Solr and others.

 The importance of such project reflect for example when a software use more than one DB.

 ### Current Situation